grpc/grpc.github.io/docs/index.md

 };
 </pre>

-<p>In this case we're implementing the synchronous version of <code>Greeter</code>, which provides our default gRPC server behaviour (there's also an asynchronous interface, <code>Greeter::AsyncService</code>).
+In this case we're implementing the synchronous version of <code>Greeter</code>, which provides our default gRPC server behaviour (there's also an asynchronous interface, <code>Greeter::AsyncService</code>).
 <ul>
 <li><code>sayHello</code> takes three parameters: